Orphan stuck in Syrian refugee camp could be a New Zealander

 Australians in Syrian camp regarded as 'security threat'

-The Australian citizens at the camp are in a state of limbo because the Australian government regards them as a security threat.
+The Australian citizens at the camp are in a state of limbo because the Australian Government regards them as a security threat.

-In a statement to 7 News earlier this year, the office of Home Affairs Minister Peter Dutton reiterated the Australian prime minister's stance that Australian lives will not be put at risk when it comes to extracting nationals from the Syrian camps.
+In a statement to 7 News earlier this year, the office of Home Affairs Minister Peter Dutton reiterated the Australian Prime Minister's stance that Australian lives will not be put at risk when it comes to extracting nationals from the Syrian camps.

 "No Australian will be put at risk in terms of going into what is a very dangerous part of the world," a statement from his office said on Friday.
 "Australian officials cannot facilitate the safe passage of people out of the conflict zones."

-On the other hand, the government did manage to evacuate eight Australians from a Syrian refugee camp in June.
+On the other hand, the Government did manage to evacuate eight Australians from a Syrian refugee camp in June.

-However, Kamalle Dabboussy told Nine to Noon that the Australian women and children he knows of pose no threat, and many were tricked into going to Syria and northern Iraq in the first place.
+However, Dabboussy told Nine to Noon that the Australian women and children he knows of pose no threat, and many were tricked into going to Syria and northern Iraq in the first place.

 READ MORE: